learn-co-curriculum/phase-0-macos-env-introduction/README.md

 very commonly used in professional software engineering settings.
 Learning how to use a UNIX-based operating system will be valuable for your future software engineering career.
-You may have heard of other UNIX-based operating systems like Ubuntu, Debian, or Fedora, which share a which include the Linux kernel (core software).
+You may have heard of other UNIX-based operating systems like Ubuntu, Debian, or Fedora, which include the Linux kernel (core software).
 These types of operating systems work similarly.

 ### Terminals and Shells